Military officials: Marine at Fort Belvoir test positive for coronavirus

 "Governor Northam and Cabinet officials have been briefed.
 Officials at Fort Belvoir Community Hospital and the Virginia Department of Health are working cooperatively, according to longstanding public health protocols.
 The teams are in regular and close communication with federal, state, local, and private sector partners," said the Virginia Department of Health.

+The Virginia Department of Health said that the risk to those in the public is low.

-The announcement comes after DC said Saturday that is dealing with its first possible positive case of the virus and after there were three positive coronavirus cases in Montgomery County this week.
-Maryland Gov. Larry Hogan announced on Saturday that those who attended the CPAC conference in Maryland may have also been exposed to the virus.
+The announcement comes after DC said Saturday that it is dealing with its first positive cases of the virus and after there were three positive coronavirus cases in Montgomery County this week.
+Maryland Gov. Larry Hogan also announced on Saturday that those who attended the CPAC conference in Maryland may have also been exposed to the virus.

 So far in the United States, 19 people have died from the coronavirus.